 The Unconquered Man is one of Khatyn's most poignant memorials © kosmos11, Shutterstock

-Just 54km from the capital, this complex commemorates the hundreds of villages the Nazis razed to the ground in the Great Patriotic War.
-It was constructed on the site of the former village of Khatyn, which was razed to the ground in the spring of 1943 and its inhabitants brutally butchered.
+Just 54km from the capital, this complex commemorates the hundreds of villages the Nazis razed to the ground in the Great Patriotic War, constructed on the site of the former village of Khatyn whose inhabitants were brutally butchered.
 At the centre of the complex is a truly astonishing bronze sculpture, the 6m-high The Unconquered Man.
 The memorial has 26 symbolic chimneys, each with a mournful, tolling bell, to mark the site of each of the 26 houses, the boundaries of which are delineated by low concrete walls with gates, all of them depicted as being open as a metaphor for the hospitality of Belarusian people.
 Also marked are the sites of the village wells.
 On the face of each chimney is a plaque bearing the names of each family member who lived there, from aged grandparents to babes only a few weeks old.

 The remains of the castle of Novogrudok, which overlooks the town © Igor Mistitsky, Wikimedia Commons

 In the 13th century, Belarus was the nucleus of the great principality of Lithuania and, when Mindaug was crowned Grand Duke of All Lithuania here in 1253, Novogrudok was named the Great Duchy’s capital.
 The town is dominated by a hill on which the ruins of a 14th-century castle stand.
 Today, little of the castle's structure remains but, at the height of its influence, the seven imposing towers made it the largest and most significant fortress in the country, as befitted the town’s status.
 At 323m above sea level, the castle hill is one of the highest points in the country and the views over the town and surrounding Nieman River, with a radius of 15–20km, are singularly impressive.